scottenriquez/infracost-cdk-pipeline/README.md

 });
 ```

 More advanced notification logic, such as using the percentage increase for an alert threshold, could be implemented to minimize noise for developers.
-Additionally, offloading the logic to a Lambda function and invoking it via the CLI would allow for more robust and testable logic than a simple Shell script.
+Additionally, offloading the logic to a Lambda function and invoking it via the CLI or SNS would allow for more robust and testable logic than a simple shell script.
+Alternatively, the cost delta could be added as a comment on the source pull request.
+Choose the option that makes the most sense for your code review process.

 ## Conclusion
 Technology alone will not resolve all cost optimization challenges.
 However, integrating cost analysis into code reviews is integral to shaping a cost-conscious culture.
 It is much better to find and address cost spikes before infrastructure is deployed.
-Seeing a massive number from `infracost diff` is scary, but seeing it in Cost Explorer is far scarier.
+Seeing a large cost increase from `infracost diff` is scary, but seeing it in Cost Explorer later is far scarier.

 ## Cleanup
 If you deployed resources via the deployment pipeline, be sure to either use the `DestroyTerraform` CodeBuild project or run: